 - During design, we collaborated closely with replica product manufacturers to minimize the length of construction and to provide consistency across the building facades, which were originally constructed over multiple phases.

-- Glass fiber reinforced concrete (GFRC) panels will replicate the original terra cotta spandrel panels, which were demolished over the years.
-This unitized approach allows for the contractor to proceed with the construction of the masonry backup walls to ensure a weather-tight enclosure during construction.
+- Glass fiber reinforced concrete (GFRC) panels replicates the original terra-cotta spandrel panels, which were demolished over the years.
+This unitized approach allowed for the contractor to proceed with the construction of the masonry backup walls to ensure a weather-tight enclosure during construction.

 - We collaborated with the replacement window manufacturer to engineer the aluminum replica windows to match the original minimal original frame and glazing sizes while meeting today's wind loads and performance requirements.
 We also used hygrothermal modeling and extracted original materials for testing in order to recommend targeted locations for the installation of additional installation to meet the Owner's energy efficiency objectives.